Find the best 5-year fixed mortgage rate in BC

 In terms of the spread between the mortgage rates and the bond yields, mortgage lenders set this based on their desired market share, competition, marketing strategy and general credit market conditions.

 References and Notes

-- Annual state of the Residential Mortgage Market in Canada, CAAMP, 2010
+- Annual State of the Residential Housing Market in Canada, Mortgage Professionals Canada, 2021

 How does Ratehub.ca make money?

 Financial institutions pay us for connecting them with customers.
 This could be through advertisements, or when someone applies or is approved for a product.
 However, not all products we list are tied to compensation for us.
 Our industry leading education centres and calculators are available 24/7, free of charge, and with no obligation to purchase.
 To learn more, visit our About us page.

 We own and operate a mortgage brokerage, Ratehub.ca (formerly known as CanWise Financial), and are compensated for mortgages funded through our brokerage.
 Ratehub Inc. o/a Ratehub.ca & CanWise is a licensed mortgage brokerage and CMHC-approved lender.
 When comparing mortgage rates on Ratehub.ca, you’ll see rates from a number of lenders, including CanWise.
 All products are sorted according to the rates available to you and the selection criteria you’ve shared with us.
 Both Ratehub.ca and CanWise are owned and operated by Ratehub Inc.